Dashiel Carrera

 ARTIST / RESEARCHER: Writing, Human-Computer Interaction, Media Art, Music

-As a media artist, he has won awards for his tech-art experiments from HackPrinceton, HackCooper, and Brown Creative Arts Council.
+As a sound media artist, he has won awards for his tech-art experiments from HackPrinceton, HackCooper, Brown Creative Arts Council.
 He has released 6 albums on the label 75OrLessRecords and won 1st Place at the WXIN Rock Hunt.
 He has built collaborative NFTs with Lillian-Yvonne Bertram and served as digital editor for The New River.